wasimalii/atc/README.md

 ```

-### 2. Terraform commands to plan and apply the configuration:
+### b.
+Terraform commands to plan and apply the configuration:
 ```sh
 terraform plan
 terraform apply